AmirAkmed/FlavorForge/README.md

 - 123
 - etc

-You can view the deployed website [here](https://path-to-deployed-site.com)
+You can view the deployed website [here](https://amirakmed.github.io/FlavorForge/)

 <h2 id="user-stories">User Stories</h2>

-- As a new user of this website, I want to easily.......
-- As a new user of this website, I want to quickly.......
+- As a new user of this website, I want to easily see the available recipes
-- As a new user of this website, I want to quickly.......
+- As a new user of this website, I want to quickly view them
-- As a new user of this website, I want to see.......
+- As a new user of this website, I want to quickly make a copy and share
-- As a new user of this website, I want to see.......
+- As a new user of this website, I want to see what recipes I may like.

-- As a new user of this website, I want to easily find.......
+- As a new user of this website, I want to easily find recipes and navigate my way round the site
 - As a new user to this website, I want to meet the team
-- As a user, I want to follow xyz on social media.......
+- As a user, I want to follow Flavour Forge on Twitter, Facebook, YouTube etc.
-- etc

 <h2 id="technology-stack">Technology Stack</h2>

 This subsection outlines the technologies, frameworks, libraries, and tools used in the development of this project.
-It provides insight into the foundational components that power "**name-of-project**".
-Add-ons ad plugins are captured in the acknowledgements subsection (N/B: below are dummy samples.
-Replace with the actual project frameworks and libraries).
+It provides insight into the foundational components that power "**Flavour Forge**".
+Add-ons ad plugins are captured in the acknowledgements subsection.

 <h2 id="languages-frameworks-libraries">Languages, Frameworks and Libraries</h2>